monome/docs/norns/wifi-files.md

 Restoring from this backup is as simple as copying the contents of the `dust` folder from your computer back to the `/home/we/dust` directory on norns.

+norns shield: on Windows + MacOS, the norns partition on your SD card is unfortunately not accessible by simply inserting it into an SD card reader.
+For the adventurous, here are steps to surface the `ext4` filesystem: [Windows](https://www.howtogeek.com/112888/3-ways-to-access-your-linux-partitions-from-windows/) and [MacOS](https://www.maketecheasier.com/mount-access-ext4-partition-mac/)
+{: .label .label-grey}

 ## advanced access

 Sometimes, it might be necessary to interface with more of the bare-metal components of the norns software stack.